 People have a tendency to better remember things that they associate with visual content, so it makes sense to tie your slogan to a relevant image.
 This might mean adding an image just under your site header and then placing the logo on top in a bold font, for example.
 Some slogans are tied to a specific product, so in those cases, you might want to match the slogan to an image of a specific product.

 Take a look at Spacho’s website in the above screenshot.
 The bold, bright colors and the image of a bottle of their veggie juice draws the eye.
 They use the opportunity to highlight their slogan of “deliciously Mediterranean.”
 Even the colors make one think of the Mediterranean with the bold yellow and vivid red.

 Where Should You Place Your Slogan?

 At the end of the day, where you choose to place your slogan depends on the message you want to get across and your own target audience.
 Study heat maps of your website to see what users are clicking on.
-This can clue you in to where you should place important elements on your page.
-Remember that your slogan says a lot about your brand and your personality as a brand.
+This can clue you into where you should place important elements on your page.
+Remember that your slogan says a lot about your brand and your personality as a social media brand.
 Make sure you place it where it will get attention throughout your site.